junxit/us-congress-bills-114/metadata.md

 - 2016-02-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S914-915)
 - 2016-02-22 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S914-915)
 - 2016-02-22 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S914-915)
+- 2016-02-23 — Held at the desk.
+- 2016-02-23 — Message on Senate action sent to the House.
+- 2016-02-23 — Received in the House.
+- 2016-02-24 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-02-24 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-02-24 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.